Vaccination policy: United States

 In the United States, the Advisory Committee on Immunization Practices makes scientific recommendations regarding vaccines and vaccination schedules that the federal government, state governments, and private health insurance companies generally follow.
 See Vaccination schedule for the schedule recommended in the United States.

-All fifty states in the U.S. mandate immunizations for children to enroll in public school, but various exemptions are available depending on the state.
-All states have exemptions for people who have medical contraindications to vaccines, and all states except for California, Maine, Mississippi, New York, and West Virginia allow religious exemptions, while sixteen states allow parents to cite personal, conscientious, philosophical, or other objections.
+As of 2025, all states in the U.S. except for Idaho mandate immunizations for children to enroll in public school, but various exemptions are available depending on the state.
+All states have exemptions for people who have medical contraindications to vaccines, all states except for California, Maine, Mississippi, New York, and West Virginia (as directed by its Board of Education) allow religious exemptions, and sixteen states allow parents to cite personal, conscientious, philosophical, or other objections.

 An increasing number of parents are using religious and philosophical exemptions: researchers have cited this increased use of exemptions as contributing to loss of herd immunity within these communities, and hence an increasing number of disease outbreaks.

+Of the 49 states with existing immunization requirements for public school, all of them require DTaP (diphtheria-tetanus-pertussis), MMR (measles-mumps-rubella), Polio, Tdap (tetanus-diphtheria-pertussis; secondary school only) and Varicella (chickenpox) vaccines for school attendance.
+Additionally, 46 states require the Hepatitis B vaccine, 34 states require the Meningococcal vaccine, and 18 require the Hepatitis A vaccine; Rhode Island, Virginia, and Hawaii also require the HPV vaccine (human papillomavirus; secondary school only).

 The American Academy of Pediatrics (AAP) advises physicians to respect the refusal of parents to vaccinate their child after adequate discussion, unless the child is put at significant risk of harm (e.g., during an epidemic, or after a deep and contaminated puncture wound).
 Under such circumstances, the AAP states that parental refusal of immunization constitutes a form of medical neglect and should be reported to state child protective services agencies.
 Several states allow minors to legally consent to vaccination over parental objections under the mature minor doctrine.

 Immunizations are compulsory for military enlistment in the U.S. However, exceptions exist, but may be determined by an uneven process.
 The suppression of religious exemptions to the military COVID-19 vaccination mandate was successfully proven by members of the Air Force and overturned in the Sixth Circuit federal court of appeals in September 2022, when evidence was presented that more than 99% of requests for religious exceptions were systematically denied approval, though other kinds of exemption requests were more often granted.
 The judge had previously awarded class action status to the case, extending the suit to cover an estimated more than 12,000 joint plaintiffs.

 All vaccines recommended by the U.S. government for its citizens are required for green card applicants.
-This requirement stirred controversy when it was applied to the HPV vaccine in July 2008 due to the cost of the vaccine.
-In addition, the other thirteen required vaccines prevent highly contagious diseases communicable through the respiratory route, while HPV is spread only through sexual contact.
+This requirement stirred controversy over related costs when, in July 2008, it was applied to the HPV vaccine.
+In addition, the 13 other required vaccines prevent highly contagious diseases communicable through the respiratory route, while HPV is spread only through sexual contact.
 In November 2009, this requirement was canceled.